Mirko07998/gh-actions-course/README.md

 # Simple Calculator

-This is a simple calculator application that can perform basic arithmetic operations including addition, subtraction, multiplication, and division.
+This is a simple command-line calculator that performs basic arithmetic operations: addition, subtraction, multiplication, and division.

+## Features
+- Supports addition, subtraction, multiplication, and division.
+- Handles errors gracefully, including invalid inputs and division by zero.
+- Allows users to perform multiple calculations in one session.

-## Running the Application
+## Usage

-To run the application, use the following command in the terminal:
+Run the application using:
 ```
 python calculator.py
 ```

-## Features

-- Addition (+)
-- Subtraction (-)
-- Multiplication (*)
-- Division (/)

-## Error Handling

-The application will handle the following errors gracefully:
-- Non-numeric input will prompt an error message without crashing.
-- Input of an unsupported operator will notify the user.
-- An attempt to divide by zero will provide a relevant error message.

-## Running Tests
+Follow the prompts to enter numbers and select an operator.
+The calculator will provide the result or an error message if necessary.

-To run the tests, use the following command:
+To run tests, use:
 ```
 python -m unittest test_calculator.py
 ```

-## Exit

-The application will terminate gracefully with a "Goodbye!" message.